adriana-smijakova/hangman/README.md

 Ruby on Rails >= 4.0.2

-Next step is type these commands in directory where you have hangman (you can get it throught "git clone https://github.com/adriana-smijakova/hangman.git"):
+Next step is type these commands in directory where you have hangman (you can get it throughtfrom this https://github.com/adriana-smijakova/hangman/tree/fccf3260d8bc152b0df704dd96b1b8c9f6dc660c - newer version is modified for heroku):

 bundle install